Proof of concept (POC): Definition, steps & examples

 [inline illustration] what is proof of concept (POC)? (infographic)

-Various industries use proofs of concept in their development process because they mitigate project risk and give decision-makers valuable insight into the benefits of a project.
-But you won’t need a proof of concept for every project you work on because not every project starts with a new idea.
+Various industries use proofs of concept in their development process because they mitigate project risk and provide decision-makers with valuable insight into the project's benefits.
+But you won't need a proof of concept for every project you work on because not every project starts with a new idea.

 When do you use a proof of concept?

-A proof of concept is most valuable when you’re developing a new product, method, or theory that doesn’t have precedence in your industry.
-You may need a proof of concept when:
+A proof of concept is most helpful when you're working on a new product, method, or theory that hasn't been tried in your industry before.
+You might need a proof of concept when:

-• Creating a new project idea: If you’re developing a product or method that no one has done before, a proof of concept will serve as your pilot project.
-When you don’t have previous use cases for comparison, you’ll need to test your idea and ensure it makes sense in real life.
+• Creating a new project idea: If you're developing a product or method that no one has done before, a proof of concept will serve as your pilot project.
+When you don't have prior use cases to compare, you'll need to test your idea and ensure it makes sense in real life.

 • Adding a new feature to a project: When you add a new feature to a project, the existing project becomes something new.
 If you invented the new feature you're adding to the project, use a proof of concept to ensure the feature won't negatively affect the project's functionality.